-The Moeller Lab is currently recruiting technicians, graduate students, and postdoctoral scholars interested in acquired metabolism to join in our work at the University of California, Santa Barbara, in the Department of Ecology, Evolution, and Marine Biology.
+The Moeller Lab is always looking for technicians, graduate students, and postdoctoral scholars interested in acquired metabolism to join in our work at the University of California, Santa Barbara, in the Department of Ecology, Evolution, and Marine Biology.

 We are committed to maintaining a supportive, inclusive atmosphere that fosters a diversity of ideas and approaches in community ecology, biological oceanography, and theoretical ecology.

 For Interested Graduate Students:

 1. Check out what we do!
 As you’ll see from our recent publications, our lab’s work involves combining mathematical models and lab experiments to test hypotheses generated by observations in the field.
 We’re recruiting graduate students who are broadly interested in community ecology and interested in approaches ranging from purely mathematical models, to primarily empirical studies.
 We study a wide (and expanding!) range of systems, from terrestrial plant-microbe mutualisms, to kleptoplastidic marine plankton.
 Students interested in this list of projects are particularly encouraged to apply.